The Satoshi Overhang: Why the Bear Case is Bounded

-The Satoshi case shares the structural features of this class but differs in three respects relevant to its 2026 character.
-First, bitcoin's market depth, unlike that of a single equity or a private company's secondary market, has grown large enough to absorb the full position through patient liquidation, which bounds Track 1's mechanical bear case in a way the traditional blockholder case is not.
-Second, the holder's identity remains unknown, so the information asymmetry is not about a known person's changed circumstances but about the prior question of whether the holder is alive, rational, and attentive, a different channel than anything in the blockholder literature.
-Third, bitcoin offers a uniquely credible destruction mechanism: a transaction to an OP\_RETURN output is a voluntary, verifiable, and irreversible supply subtraction, and no other asset in the reflexive-liquidation class offers its holders this option.
+The Satoshi case shares the class's structure but differs in three ways that matter in 2026.
+First, bitcoin's market, unlike a single stock or a private company's secondary market, has grown liquid enough to absorb the full position through patient sale, which bounds Track 1's mechanical bear case in a way the classic blockholder case is not.
+Second, the holder's identity is unknown, so the information asymmetry is not about a known person's changed circumstances but about the prior question of whether the holder is alive, rational, and paying attention, a different channel from anything in the blockholder literature.
+Third, bitcoin offers a uniquely credible destruction option: a transaction to an OP\_RETURN output is a voluntary, verifiable, irreversible supply subtraction (Appendix B), and no other asset in this class gives its holders that option.

-The destruction option has a theoretical consequence.
-For an asset whose value partially rests on expected supply constraints, a large holder's credible destruction option is itself a positive contribution to the asset's price, independent of whether the option is ever exercised.
-A marginal buyer can reasonably assign some probability to the destruction event and price bitcoin's expected supply accordingly.
-The asymmetry works in favor of the asset: the destruction option adds supply discipline in expectation, the sale option adds supply in expectation, and the latter carries low probability for the holder who actually exists under the Section 4 profile.
+That destruction option has a theoretical consequence.
+For an asset whose value rests partly on expected supply limits, a large holder's credible option to destroy is itself a positive contribution to the price, whether or not it is ever used.
+A marginal buyer can reasonably assign some probability to the destruction event and price expected supply accordingly.
+The option's credibility rests on the verifiability detailed in Appendix B: it is the provable burn, not key destruction, that makes the option contract-grade.
+The asymmetry favors the asset: the destruction option adds supply discipline in expectation, the sale option adds supply in expectation, and the sale carries low probability for the holder who actually exists under the Section 4 profile.

-The broader implication is that the study of illiquid and reflexive positions should incorporate voluntary-destruction mechanisms where available, and should treat the absence of such mechanisms in traditional assets as a binding constraint on the holders of those assets.
-For bitcoin specifically, the paper's claim stands: across both analytical tracks, the Satoshi overhang is bounded on the downside and non-bearish across the terminal states most consistent with the record.
-It is not the existential tail risk the conventional framing implies.
+The broader implication is that the study of illiquid and reflexive positions should account for voluntary-destruction options where they exist, and treat their absence in traditional assets as a real constraint on those holders.
+Bitcoin is unusual in offering one, and that option, available to the Satoshi holder and to no comparable holder elsewhere, is what most distinguishes this overhang from the tail risk it is taken to be.

 \hypertarget{acknowledgements}{